BookingSync/ember-cli-jsonapi-pagination/README.md

 export default Ember.Controller.extend(Pagination);
 ```

 That way the query params (`size` - by default equal to 15 and `number` - by default equal to 1) and required actions (`setCurrentPage` for setting current page in query params and `setCurrentSize` for setting size in query params) are available in the controller / route.
-To to perform query with pagination params use `queryPaginated` function:
+To to perform query with pagination params use `queryPaginated` function which takes model name and params as arguments:

 ``` js
 // app/routes/models/index.js